Data Lakes Shift to the Cloud With Help of Data Preparation

-The primary role of Trifacta is to enable data lake users to wrangle data in a particular zone and in the process move it from one zone to another zone to fulfil a particular data process.
+The primary role of Trifacta for data preparation is to enable data lake users to wrangle data in a particular zone and in the process move it from one zone to another zone to fulfill a particular data process.
 Trifacta seamlessly integrates with AWS by reading and writing to Amazon S3 (often raw or intermediary data lake zones) and to Amazon Redshift (for the more refined data zone).
-Our platform also leverages Amazon EMR to execute preparation recipes at scale and output data to the next stage in the refinement process of the data lake.
+Our platform also leverages Amazon EMR to execute data preparation recipes at scale and output data to the next stage in the refinement process of the data lake.

 Governed BYOD in the Data Lake

 Trifacta is also used for data lake users that want to bring their own data to the lake.
 While IT teams can automate data preparation; the ingestion of any volume and format of data to the lake, business users always want to bring external or unanticipated data sources on-demand (e.g. Excel, relational data, 3rd party data) giving them this extra level of autonomy to augment the data already in the data lake and gain deeper insights.

 These users may also leverage Trifacta to automate their data preparation activities for repeatable and accurate data pipelines to run their business off of.
 Thanks to Trifacta, they can create their own personalized, self-service analytics zones in the lake for their own need or the broader team’s requirements.

 We also recognize there’s a fine line between data democratization to enable more people to leverage diverse data, unlock innovation and business agility, while not turning it into a place of data anarchy where data is all over the place, not governed and leading to data security breaches or compliance issues.